 Governmental Policy Council

-Works to monitor all proposed legislation (State & Federal) affecting Long Term Care; organizes lobbying efforts as needed.
-Monitors any proposed changes in Medicaid Reimbursement.
+This council works to monitor all proposed legislation (State & Federal) affecting long term care, organizes lobbying efforts as needed, and monitors any proposed changes in Medicaid Reimbursement.

 Chair: Jay Moskowitz

-New to CHCA this year is a monthly Human Resources Professional Council.
-Their goals include collaboration on human resources best practices as well as the professional development of its members.
-Topics vary and may include: recruiting, workforce development, employment policies, employee relations, total rewards, employment law, regulatory compliance, and risk management.
+The goals of this council include collaboration on human resources best practices as well as the professional development of its members.
+Topics vary and may include: recruiting, workforce development , employment policies, employee relations, total rewards, employment laws, regulatory compliance and risk management.

 Chair: Erin Lawless

-The goal of the Colorado Health Care Association and Center for Assisted Living Medicaid Provider Collaborative Committee is to create a forum for provider’s to voice their concerns and struggles with Medicaid determination and reimbursement.
-The committee aggregates the struggles and resulting questions from across the state to bring to the attention of state government to work towards an agreeable solution.
+The goal of this committee is to create a forum for providers to voice their concerns and struggles with Medicaid determination and reimbursement.
+The committee aggregates the struggles and resulting questions from across the state to bring to the attention of the state government in order to work towards an agreeable solution.
 The committee also allows for Medicaid providers from different entities across the membership to share ideas, tips and advice from past experiences in each county.

 Chair: Jennifer Manchego-Pena

 Nurse Executive Council

 Long-term care nurse professionals network with and educate nurses on current clinical management and survey standards, while keeping abreast of pertinent regulatory and legislative issues.
 They recommend ongoing educational opportunities for nursing professionals from staff development coordinators and certified nurse aides to nurse executives.